digipres/workbench/src/formats/profiles.md

 ## Comparing Collections

-Simple format profile above is particularly ill-suited to comparing one collection with another, so here we explore some alternative visualisations.
+The simple format profile above is particularly ill-suited to comparing one collection with another, so here we explore some alternative visualisations.

 First, we need to select a different profile to compare against: